Rubiks-boy/Half-Scale-Pinsetter/README.md

 Since I am uploading this after I have already been working on the project for several months, I have multiple different revisions stored as separate files, especially for the 3D printed parts.

+I have been working on this project in some form ever since I was four; I began 3D modeling my first parts in Jan.
+2016 and have been more serious about the project starting in March 2017.
+This project is still very much a work in progress.

 -Adam Walker
 adamwalker567123@gmail.com
 Las Vegas, NV